BETTER INGREDIENTS. BETTER JOBS.

 ABOUT OUR INGREDIENTS

-- We will always serve meat that is local, all-natural, pasture-raised, and humanely slaughtered – a first in Boston’s food truck community.
+We will always serve meat that is pasture-raised and humanely slaughtered, sourced from the Northeast – in 2012, this was a first in Boston’s food truck community.
 We think it’s important to eat real, honest meat, and support the people who work so hard to produce it.
-Currently, all of our meat, eggs, and milk come from within 200 miles of Boston, as does most of our produce.
-Though we focus on Chinese and Asian flavors…

-- …Sourcing seasonal, sustainably raised foods from local and family-based producers lies at the heart of our food concept, and allows us to provide our guests with both a better-tasting meal and a lower carbon footprint.
+We emphasize working with small, independent family farms and producers and are able to source about 70% our produce from the Northeast across the year.
 When we’re planning our menu, we start with what’s available – not with what’s traditional.
 We believe that an all or majority-local menu is more possible than lots of people think!

 ABOUT OUR PRACTICES

-- One of the best things about what we do is getting to build relationships and plan projects with community organizations such as The Food Project, City Growers and their Urban Farm Institute and the Bowdoin Street Health Center’s Healthy Food Access Project.
-We often buy uber-local produce from The Food Project’s neighborhood farm on the border of Roxbury and Dorchester and also donate profits from various events to support the organization.
-By hosting educational seminars at the restaurant, bringing the truck to farmer’s markets, and assembling volunteers on harvest days at Boston urban farms, we hope to strengthen the connection between food-lovers and their food, and to have fun doing it.
+One of the best things about what we do is getting to build relationships and plan projects with community farm organizations such as The Food Project, and the Urban Farm Institute We often buy uber-local produce from The Food Project’s neighborhood farm on the border of Roxbury and Dorchester and also donate profits from various events to support the organization.